d4n3sh/thedaneshproject/content/posts/2007-08-14-automount.md

   - 889737872

 ---
 Decided to drop my permanent mounts and go with automount instead.
 Why?
-Well I don&#8217;t access those folders all the time, they are mainly for backup so mounting only when I need them seemed like a better idea.
+Well I don't access those folders all the time, they are mainly for backup so mounting only when I need them seemed like a better idea.

 I modified the /etc/auto.master file and created a new file named /etc/auto.nosebleed.
 Contents shown below.